arunrajora/nd013-c1-vision-starter/README.md

 * The TPU training was very fast but results were extremely poor- the precision mAP was 1.34e-3.
 * I expected this because the learning rate was on the higher side.
 From my past projects, Adam optimizer works well with low learning rates like 1e-3.
 But, I used 3e-2.
 * The objective here was to get TPU working and see the performance benefits.
+* The training and validation losses moved up and down around the same value because of the high learning rate.

 #### Experiment 2